Near future

 It's as big as a dime, the Dab's Adam Miklos.
 It is an ECG that rests comfortably on the chest, constantly reading the movements of the heart.
 Designed to be minimal, non-invasive and simple, the Dab seeks to bridge the gap between medical and wearable devices.

-Its tiny yet classy design attaches to the chest via a gel patch, while the electrodes capture the heart's activity.
-The Dab's dry electrodes allow you to use and reuse it, while constantly measuring heart activity (with periodic recharging via a wireless hub).
+Its tiny yet classy design attaches to your chest via a gel patch, while electrodes capture your heart's activity.
+The Dab's dry electrodes allow it to be used and reused, while constantly measuring heart activity (with periodic charging via a wireless hub).

 Electrodes keep records of accurate readings, and you totally forget you have them.
 A few more hints in this post a few months ago.